 After the installation of Exchange Server 2016 at the organization’s Active Directory environment, The Server setup creates a Service Connection Point (SCP) for the Autodiscover feature.
 The role of Autodiscover in Exchange Server is to search for the available settings and services for the client systems at the Exchange Server.
 So, when you create a new Outlook profile with an Exchange account, you do not need to set up the settings manually, but Autodiscover will search and establish the connection.

 The Autodiscover service connection point gets registered with the help of a URL having the fully qualified domain name of the Exchange Server.
 You can check the URL with the help of the following command run in the Exchange Management Shell.

 The connection for the Autodiscover feature from the client system gets establish through an HTTPS (SSL) connection.
 The same HTTPS connection is used to connect with various Exchange Services like Outlook on the Web (OWA), Activesync, Outlook Anywhere, Exchange Web Services, etc.

 The HTTPS connection is dependent on the SSL certificate, and there are three criteria for the SSL certificate which it should fulfill:

 - The certificate is issued by a trusted Certified Authority (CA).

 - The certificate is not expired.

-- The name at the certificate should match with the server name which the client’s system wants to connect.
+- The name on the certificate should match with the server name to which the client’s system wants to connect.

-There are two ways to fix the warning message:
+There are two ways to fix the warning message issue: